-March is National Vision Awareness Month
+June is National “Cataract Awareness Month”

-For more information please refer to the corresponding chapter in the 3rd Edition of The Encyclopedia of Natural Medicine.
+For more information, please see the completely revised and updated 3rd edition of The Encyclopedia of Natural Medicine.